-- To determine Valedictorian, Gold and Silver Seal bearers - To select students for various school honors and awards. - For students' college admission requirements, financial aid and various scholarships, - A GPA may be reported that is based on criteria different from the criteria used to determine the GHC cumulative class rank GPA.
+- To determine Valedictorian. - To select students for various school honors and awards. - For students' college admission requirements, financial aid and various scholarships, - A GPA may be reported that is based on criteria different from the criteria used to determine the GHC cumulative class rank GPA.
 Thus, the GHC cumulative GPA may not be applicable.